-The Center for the Advancement of Health Equity campaign art
+Center for the Advancement of Healthcare for Everyone

 Our Vision

-The Center for the Advancement of Health Equity envisions health, behavioral health, and long-term care systems that effectively meet the needs of all people and the elimination of social inequities that adversely impact health and wellbeing.
+CAHE envisions health, behavioral health, and long-term care systems that effectively meet the needs of all people and the elimination of social inequities that adversely impact health and well-being.

 Our Mission

-Aligning with one of the Grand Challenges for Social Work, to “close the health gap,” the Center for the Advancement of Health Equity (CAHE) is a valued resource for community and academic partners interested in health equity research, training, and collaboration.
+Aligning with one of the Grand Challenges for Social Work, to “close the health gap,” the Center for the Advancement of Healthcare for Everyone (CAHE) is a valued resource for community and academic partners interested in health equity research, training, and collaboration.

-Our work seeks to improve the performance of and access to health, behavioral health, and long-term care systems that improve the health and quality of life of diverse populations across the lifespan.
+Our work seeks to improve the performance of and access to health, behavioral health, and long-term care systems that improve the health and quality of life of varied populations across the lifespan.

 As part of our commitment to promoting health equity and access, CAHE’s work includes a focus on social determinants of health (SDOH).
 CAHE also mentors and educates tomorrow’s practitioners and researchers in health and behavioral health care systems.